ihaveamac/3dsconv/README.md

 On Windows, CCIs can be dragged on top of `3dsconv.exe`.
 See [Encryption](#encryption) for details about encrypted files.

 ### Advanced options
+3dsconv can be used as a standalone script, or installed using `python3 setup.py install`.

 ```bash
 python3 3dsconv.py [options] game.3ds [game.3ds ...]
 ```